OvermindDL1/overminddl1.github.io/posts/bucklescript-tea-game-overbots-pt3-game-types.rst

 .. type: code
 .. author: OvermindDL1

-It is now time to design the application itself and this will be done by following a type-driven design, where we design the types first before writing the code that transforms them around.
+It is now time to design the application itself and this will be done by following a type-driven design, where we design the types first before writing the code that transforms the data between the types.

 ..
 TEASER_END